spmallick/learnopencv/Optical-Flow-Estimation-using-Deep-Learning-RAFT/README.md

    ```
 ## Troubleshooting

-If you have two GPUs and there is a UserWarning like:
+If you have two GPUs and there is a User Warning like:

 ```Shell
 UserWarning: